wolfi-dev/wolfictl/docs/cmd/wolfictl_text.md

 ### Synopsis

-Print a sorted list of downstream dependent packages.
-This will give a reliable build order for packages.
-If a reliable build order is not possible, an error will be returned.
+Print a sorted list of downstream dependent packages

 ### Options